1. Wash your hands

 Urine container: A container big enough to hold the urine if you need to measure the amount of urine drained.
 You can drain the urine into a diaper or toilet if you do not need to measure it.

-Boys can do CIC sitting on the toilet or a chair, standing, or lying down.
+Girls can do CIC in a couple of positions.
+You or your child may want to use a mirror to see and help with CIC.
 Use the way that works best for you and your child.

 - If using a cotton ball, use a new one each time.